 A student who never shows up for a class, not even once, is flagged in The Hive as “Never Attended”.
 Students who frequently miss class or attend sporadically may receive an “Attendance Concern” flag.

 When would my instructor flag me for non-attendance or stopped attending if I never attend or stop showing up for class?

 During progress surveys that take place throughout the semester or as they observe that you are consistently not attending classes (example consecutive absences over the course of one week).

-What happens if I get flagged as "Never Attended" or "Stopped Attending"?
+What happens if I get flagged as "Never Attended" or "Attendance Concern"?

 If a student is flagged as “Never Attended” in all of their classes, they will be administratively withdrawn from the institution on or before the 10th day of classes.

-If a student attended classes but later stopped attending this would lead to follow up from other administrators on campus such as Advising and Residential Life.
+If a student attended classes but later stopped attending (or had a pattern of attendance concerns from multiple faculty members) this would lead to follow up from other administrators on campus such as Advising and Residential Life.
 If they determine that the student stopped attending all classes, we would then try to determine if they had departed campus.
 Depending on what is discovered through our follow up procedures, several different outcomes may be appropriate.
 If we are able to reach the student, it may be that we assist them with the withdrawal or leave of absence process.
 It may be that we need to reach out to emergency contacts, especially if we are unable to connect with the student, to determine if the student has departed campus and what the circumstances may be that led to the change in your attendance.

-How would I know if I was flagged for non-attendance or stopped attending?
+How would I know if I was flagged for non-attendance?

 You will receive an email with an alert (flag) from a professional on campus via The Hive notifying you the flag was raised.